erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-To get a full sequence, that is, to use all numbers in the state range, there are more restrictions imposed on `A` and `B`, but we will not dig deeper into this field and instead consult the profession, in this case Prof. [Sebastiano Vigna] at the University of Milano that also helped develop our current 58-bit Xorshift family generators.
+To get a full sequence, that is, to use all numbers in the state range, there are more restrictions imposed on `A` and `B`, but we will not dig deeper into this field and instead consult the profession, in this case [Sebastiano Vigna] at the University of Milano that also helped develop our current 58-bit Xorshift family generators.

 After trying many parameters in spectral score programs and programs for [PRNG tests] we selected the parameters `A = 16#7fa6502` and `B = 32`, which I named `mwc59`.

-It has a 59-bit state space and an MWC "digit" size of 32 bits which gives the low 32 bits mathematical guarantees about their spectral score.
+It has a 59-bit state space and an MWC "digit" size of 32 bits which makes it plausible to use 32 bits as the output size.

 On the flip side, since an MWC generator corresponds to an MCG with a power of 2 multiplier, it gets a bad spectral score for